rosedu/techblog/_posts/2012-09-18-from-0-to-cryptography.markdown

     uid                  Tiberiu Barbu (This is my GPG key) <email@host.com>
     sub   1024R/E4EFB2B4 2012-09-13

-First line is the path to your public keyring (in your public keyring can import other public keys - from your friends - and use them when you want to encrypt a message for one of your friends).
-You also have a secret ring where your secret key.
+First line is the path to your public keyring file (here you can import other public keys - from your friends - and use them when you want to encrypt a message for one of your friends).
+You also have a secret ring file where your secret key is stored.
 You can view it with:

     tibi@tbarbu-pc:~$ gpg --list-secret-keys
     /space/home/tibi/.gnupg/secring.gpg